Notion vs Google Keep (2026): Workspace OS or Sticky Notes?

 Mobile App Reality

-Google Keep mobile.
-Best-in-class for fast capture.
+Google Keep mobile is best-in-class for fast capture.
 The home-screen widget for new notes is the fastest mobile capture path on Android.
-Voice notes auto-transcribe.
-Image notes use Google Lens for OCR (text in photos becomes searchable).
+Voice notes auto-transcribe, and image notes use Google Lens for OCR so text in photos becomes searchable.
 Per the Keep help page on widgets, the widget exists for both Android and iOS.

-Notion mobile.
-Full-featured for read and light-edit work.
-Database filters work; complex page layouts render correctly.
-The capture path is slower than Keep, opening the app, navigating to the right page, choosing a template.
+Notion mobile is full-featured for read and light-edit work.
+Database filters work, and complex page layouts render correctly.
+The capture path is slower than Keep because it requires opening the app, navigating to the right page, and choosing a template.
 For users who capture frequently on mobile, this friction adds up.
-Per Notion's mobile feature page, offline support is partial: pages must be pre-loaded for full offline access.
+Per Notion's mobile feature page, offline support is partial because pages must be pre-loaded for full offline access.

 Search Quality and Long-Term Findability